-As of September, 2013
+As of March, 2014

 Get the number chart explanation of this forecast here.

-- The fed funds interest rate will stay in the 0-0.25% range through 2014 due to the economy operating below potential.
-The U.S. economy is currently producing a level of output of goods and services 6% below its potential level of output.
+- The unemployment rate will fall below 6.2% by the end of 2014.
+The Federal Reserve has set a 6.5% unemployment rate threshold for when it will consider raising the fed funds interest rate target.
+Even so we do not expect them to raise the fed funds rate in 2014.
+The fed funds interest rate will stay in the 0-0.25% range through 2014 due to the economy operating below potential.
+The U.S. economy is currently producing a level of output of goods and services 4% below its potential level of output.
 The Federal Reserve will wait until the economy closes that gap before exiting its extraordinarily easy monetary policy.

 CREDIT UNION FORECAST